naasking/Dapper.Compose/README.md

 # Dapper.Compose

-Dapper is neat, but it carries an implicit limitation of stringly queries: we have to write lots of small, easily testable queries.
-This unfortunately ends up incurring many round trips to the database.
+Dapper is a gret tool, but it carries an implicit limitation of stringly queries: we have to write lots of small, easily testable queries so we can validate them against the database.
+This unfortunately ends up incurring many round trips, because there's no straightforward way to combine small queries into larger queries.

-If it were instead possible to reify Dapper queries as first class values, and it were relatively safe to combine them without too much boilerplate, then it would be possible to write small, testable queries and compose them into larger more efficient queries, all in a single roundtrip.

 This is the purpose of Dapper.Compose.
 Suppose we start with the Northwind database, and we want a simple dynamic web page listing the orders an employee